itaiin/vscode-cython-annotate/README.md

 # vscode-cython-annotate

-See cython annotation (a.k.a "cython -a") right in vscode!
+See cython annotation (a.k.a "cython -a") right within vscode!

 ## Features